Raghuttama Tirtha: Works

 Shri Raghuttama Tirtha Prathistita Shri Bhavabodha Anjaneya at Srirangam, Tamil Nadu.

-There have been 10 works accredited to Raghuttama Tirtha, 9 of which are commentaries on the works of Madhvacharya, Padmanabha Tirtha and Jayatirtha, out of which five are published so far.
-Bhavabodha is the general title of a majority of his works and Raghuttama is usually called "Bhavabodhakara" or "Bhavabodhacharya".
-Raghuttama Tirtha composed these Bhavabhodas to reveal the essence and deeper meanings of Shri Madhvacharya's and Sri Jayatirtha's works.
+There have been 10 works accredited to Raghuttama Tirtha, 9 of which are commentaries on the works of Madhvacharya, Padmanabha Tirtha and Jayatirtha.
+Bhavabodha is the general title for five of his works.
+Raghuttama Tirtha composed these Bhavabhodhas to reveal the essence and deeper meanings of Shri Madhvacharya's and Sri Jayatirtha's works, because of this he is popularly referred as "Bhavabodhakara" or "Bhavabodhacharya".
 His work Brihadaranyaka Bhavabodha is a commentary on Madhva's Brihadaranyaka Upanishad Bhashya, is considered to be his magnum opus.
 Running up to 9,000 granthas, it discusses Khandana and Bhashyartha of the Upanishad.
 His work Tattvaprakasika Bhavabodha is a commentary on Jayatirtha's Tattvaprakāśikā.
 It runs nearly 8100 granthas.
 It is quoted by Jagannatha Tirtha in his Bhashyadipika four times and by Raghavendra Tirtha once in his Tatparya Chandrika Prakasha.